jandroav/macos-config/README.md

 * [Shottr](https://shottr.cc/): Shottr is a macOS screenshot tool designed for speed and precision, offering features like pixel-perfect annotations, OCR for text extraction, scrolling screenshots, and on-the-fly image editing.
 It is lightweight and caters to developers, designers, and anyone needing advanced screenshot capabilities, while maintaining a user-friendly and minimalistic interface.
 * [Stats](https://github.com/exelban/stats): Provides real-time statistics on your Mac’s hardware and performance.
 It offers insights into CPU usage, memory, disk activity, network traffic, and battery health.
 With a clean and simple interface, Stat allows users to monitor system performance, optimize workflows, and troubleshoot issues directly from the menu bar.
 It’s designed for users who want to keep track of their Mac’s vital statistics in an efficient, non-intrusive way.

-## Special mention: Firefox browser
+## :goat: Special mention: Firefox browser

 I chose Firefox for my DevOps work because it offers unique features that align perfectly with the demands of my workflow.
 One standout feature is its `multi-container` capability.
 This allows me to isolate contexts into specific containers, making it easy to manage multiple AWS accounts simultaneously.
 For example, I can have several `AWS` accounts open in the same browser window, each in its own tab, without cross-contamination of cookies or sessions.